Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/1 - Standard ONE+ Directives/README.md

     [USE: List]
     [USE: List]

-is analogous to the following ONE:
+is analogous to the following ONE+:

     abc
     xyz